Conysbay History, Family Crest & Coats of Arms

-Important Dates for the Conysbay family
+Early History of the Conysbay family

 This web page shows only a small excerpt of our Conysbay research.
 Another 91 words (6 lines of text) covering the years 1585, 1591, 1603, 1603, 1603, 1603, 1616, 1660, 1719, 1729, 1761, 1540, 1480, 1495, 1500, 1509, 1527, 1625, 1591, 1623, 1641, 1644, 1656, 1729, 1541, 1589, 1666, 1621, 1640, 1479, 1447, 1460, 1451 and 1477 are included under the topic Early Conysbay History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Coningsby, Conisbee, Colisbe, Conigsby, Conesby, Conisby, Connisby, Connesbie, Conesbie, Conisbye, Conisbee, Connisbee, Collisbee, Colisbee, Collisbie, Collisby, Collesby, Conningsbie, Coningsbie, Coningesby, Cunnisby, Cunningsby and many more.

 Early Notables of the Conysbay family (pre 1700)